bioteam/phagefinder/README.md

 	# Gives an output that looks something like this (tab delimuted)
 	minirun	PhageFinder	phage_sequence	961043	1041426	0	+	0	Name=Large prophage

+### Phagefinder::File::Info

+The Phagefinder::File::Info module is dedicated to operations on the info.txt output file.
+A typical file looks something like this with no header line and then multiple tab delimited lines indicating prediced gene locations against the parent contig

+	minirun	1050000	NP_459006.1	190	255	thr operon leader peptide; -

+#### Parsing PhageFinder 'info' files to GFF3

+The Phagefinder::File::Info module can be used to convert a PhageFinder info file into appropriate GFF3.

+1. Seqid 	-> Column 1
+2. Source	-> "PhageFinder" (Algorithm name)
+3. Type	-> CDS
+4. Start	-> Column 4
+5. End		-> Column 4
+6. Score	-> 0
+7. Strand	-> + (Default - not parsed from any data currently)
+8. Phase	-> 0
+9. Attributes
+	* Name=#{Column 6};ID=#{Column 3}

 ## Contributing